Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics

 In total, we get that

 \end{proof}

 Finally, boosting with $O(\log(n))$ copies of the $O(d)$-sized embeddings gives us \Cref{thm:general-cap}.

 We note that \Cref{thm:general-cap} provides a tool potentially of general interest.
-For example, in \Cref{thm:capped-tree}, we provided a novel proof for embedding fixed cap tree metrics into $\polylog(n)$ dimensions.
-However, note how we can also instead obtain this result as a direct corollary of \Cref{thm:general-cap}, and Theorem 3 of \cite{charikar2002dimension} that embeds tree metrics into $\ell_1$.
+For example, in \Cref{thm:capped-tree}, we provided a novel proof for embedding fixed cap tree metrics into $O(\log^2(n))$ dimensions.
+However, note how we can also obtain the same result for this problem as a direct corollary of \Cref{thm:general-cap} and Theorem 1.1 of \cite{lee2013dimension} that embeds tree metrics into $\ell^{\log n}_1$.